altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 He wasn't the only group doing that."
 *Kent looked down at Flanagan*
-"K::You got any idea why they're doing that"
-"FL::The sooner we can get to Flanagan's the sooner he can explain" *Flanagan, in Felix's body, pointed towards his home*
+"K::You got any idea why they're doing that" "FL__F::The sooner we can get to Flanagan's the sooner he can explain" *Flanagan, in Felix's body, pointed towards his home*

 }